Careful What You Pray For

 Each element in the work has its own resonance.
 Flowers, associated with love and protection, are vessels of energy, channeling blessings from the spirit realm.
 Cowry shells, once used as currency, speak to the exchange of energies—prayers and desires made manifest.
 The lava rock and stone, grounded and enduring, evoke the earth's ancient wisdom and power.
 Although Anitismo was largely overshadowed by Catholicism after Spanish colonization, many aspects of the belief system persist in Filipino culture today, often blending with Christian practices and forming a syncretic spiritual worldview.
 These materials, suspended in glass, are simultaneously protected and isolated, maintaining a delicate balance between reverence and distance—an acknowledgement of the sacred that is both intimate and unattainable.

 The title Careful What You Pray For prompts a reflection on the potency of ritual and intention.
 Prayers and offerings are not mere acts of supplication but invitations to the metaphysical world—requests that may be answered in ways both expected and unforeseen.
-The glass tanks act as both preservers and barriers, framing these prayers within a static, controlled environment, yet allowing the materials' natural decay to suggest the inescapable flux of life.
-Thus, Careful What You Pray for is a meditation on the fragile yet powerful nature of human desire, reminding us that the very things we seek often come with their own complexities and consequences.
+The glass enclosures act as both preservers and barriers, framing these prayers within a static, controlled environment, yet allowing the materials' natural decay to suggest the inescapable flux of life.
+Thus, Careful What You Pray For is a meditation on the fragile yet powerful nature of human desire, reminding us that the very things we seek often come with their own complexities and consequences.